 - Other Inmates.

 To find driving records, you must do a search for their driving history.

 Have you ever had to look for criminal records online?
 How hard was it?
-Was your search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal backgrounds and records, and your feedback may help other people that are in the same situation.

 Speak Your Mind